ImKeTT/PCAE/README.md

-  title={PCAE: A framework of plug-in conditional auto-encoder for controllable text generation}, author={Tu, Haoqin and Yang, Zhongliang and Yang, Jinshuai and Zhang, Siyu and Huang, Yongfeng}, journal={Knowledge-Based Systems}, pages={109766}, year={2022}, publisher={Elsevier}
+  title={PCAE: A framework of plug-in conditional auto-encoder for controllable text generation}, author={Tu, Haoqin and Yang, Zhongliang and Yang, Jinshuai and Zhang, Siyu and Huang, Yongfeng}, journal={Knowledge-Based Systems}, volume={256}, pages={109766}, year={2022}, publisher={Elsevier}
 }
 ```

-We thank open sourced codes related to VAEs and plug-and-play models, which inspired our work !!
+We thank open sourced codes related to VAEs and plug-and-play models, which inspired our work!!